nitishajain/KGESemanticAnalysis/README.md

 The classification and clustering code is self-sufficient, it will retrieve the embeddings of relevant entities and perform the semantic tasks on top of them.
 These tasks can be run independent of each other though they share the same data resources.

 ### Data
-The files with mapping of entities to their classes can be found in *data* for the different datasets.
+The files with mapping of entities to their classes can be found in *./data* for the different datasets.
 The yagoTransitiveType files is available for download directly from the Yago [web page](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/yago/downloads).

 ### Results